-With the severity of the current COVID-19 situation and Delta variant surge, we have determined that additional safety measures are important to keep everyone safe.
+With the severity of the current COVID-19 situation and Omicron variant surge, we have determined that additional safety measures are important to keep everyone safe.
 Vaccinations and masks are the most effective tools that we have for the safety of all.

 Will there be food and beverage offered at the performance?